 The eHealth Exchange and Interoperability in HIE

-The Nationwide Health Information Network (NHIN), created in 2004 by the Office of the National Coordinator for Health Information Technology, sought to provide the framework for ensuring that health information exchanges over the internet are secure.
+The Nationwide Health Information Network (NHIN), created in 2004 by the Office of the National Coordinator for Health Information Technology, sought to provide a framework for ensuring that health information exchanges over the internet are secure.
 The NHIN officially became the eHealth Exchange in 2012, but its goals remained the same throughout the transition.
 Toward this end, the eHealth Exchange provides a comprehensive set of standards, services and policies.
 These standards encompass several different elements, including:

 - Definition of data elements – This includes identifying what content can be collected and exchanged.